tfardet/mpl_chord_diagram/README.md

         The angular aperture, in degrees, of the diagram.
-        Default is to use the whole circle, i.e. 360 degrees, but in some cases it can be useful to use only a part of it. show : bool, optional (default: False)
+        Default is to use the whole circle, i.e. 360 degrees, but in some cases it can be useful to use only a part of it. directed : bool, optional (default: False)
+        Whether the chords should be directed, like edges in a graph, with one part of each arc dedicated to outgoing chords and the other to incoming ones.
+    show : bool, optional (default: False)
         Whether the plot should be displayed immediately via an automatic call to `plt.show()`.